-- Genetic susceptibility – Some people may be more prone to developing leaky gut because they can be more sensitive to environmental factors that “trigger” their body’s response of initiating an autoimmune reaction.
+Genetic predisposition — certain people may be more predisposed to developing leaky gut because they are sensitive to environmental factors that “trigger” their bodies into initiating autoimmune responses.

-- Unhealthy diet – particularly a diet high in allergenic and inflammatory foods such as grains that haven’t been soaked or sprouted, added sugar (especially refined sugar), GMOs, refined oils, artificial and synthetic food additives, and conventional dairy products.
+Poor diet — especially a diet that includes allergens and inflammatory foods such as un-sprouted grains, added sugar, GMOs, refined oils, synthetic food additives and conventional dairy products.

-- An overload of toxins in the body – it is estimated that we come into contact with over 80,000 chemicals and toxins every single year!
-The worst offenders thought to contribute to leaky gut include antibiotics, pesticides, tap water, aspirin and NSAIDS.
-High drug and alcohol consumption also have a significant impact.
-Purchasing a high-quality water filter can help eliminate chlorine and fluoride found in tap water, and also sourcing natural plant-based herbs to reduce inflammation in your body can be a huge help.
+Toxin overload — including high drug and alcohol consumption.
+We come into contact with over 80,000 chemicals and toxins every single year, but the worst offenders for causing leaky gut include antibiotics, pesticides, tap water, aspirin and NSAIDS.
+I recommend buying a high-quality water filter to eliminate chlorine and fluoride and look to natural plant-based herbs to reduce inflammation in your body.

-- Bacterial imbalance in microflora (dysbiosis) – This simply means there is an imbalance between beneficial and harmful species of bacteria in your gut.
-There is a large amount of evidence now showing the importance of gut microbiota in supporting the epithelial wall and preventing autoimmune reactions.
+Bacterial imbalance — also called dysbiosis, which means an imbalance between beneficial and harmful species of bacteria in your gut.
+A large body of evidence now shows that gut microbiota is important in supporting the epithelial barrier and preventing autoimmune reactions.
 At least 10% of all gene transcriptions found in intestinal epithelial cells that are related to immunity, cell proliferation and metabolism are regulated by gut microbiota.